 5) Lord Sugar is not the only way to pick up investment

-One thing Lord Sugar probably won’t explain on the show is that getting a business angel on board at the start-up stage is a pretty inefficient way to get money.
+One thing Lord Sugar probably won’t explain on The Apprentice is that getting a business angel on board at the start-up stage is a pretty inefficient way to get money.
 They take a lot of investment (in this case half) for comparatively little cash.

 Not much.
 And this is why people starting businesses should consider all funding alternatives before picking one.
 If you’re a ‘selling machine’ like Daniel you might not need any investment at all.